Shreesha09/Emotion_Detection_and_Recognition/README.md

 To run the system (the command must be run in the directory where manage.py resides), run the following command in cmd python manage.py runserver

-To access the web interface,
+To access the web interface, type in browser window:
 "web address"/frontend
 Eg.  http://127.0.0.1:8000/frontend